Canadiens beat Panthers 4-1, clinch Atlantic Division title

 Montreal, 0-2-1 in its previous three visits, came out aggressively with point-back shots at Berra.
 The tenacity paid off as Shaw took a pass from Alex Galchenyuk and sent a wrist shot from close range past Berra's stick side for his 12th with 6:48 to go in the opening period.

 Marchessault tied it at 8:57 of the second as he took a cross-ice pass from Michael Sgarbossa and slipped the puck past a sprawled Lindgren for his 30th.
+It was a bittersweet accomplishment for Marchessault, who has 11 goals in his last 16 games.

+''It's an empty feeling.
+If you don't make the playoffs it's almost for nothing,'' he said.

 Radulov capped the scoring with an empty-netter with about 1 1/2 minutes left.